How to Calculate Interest on Fixed Deposits: The Compounding Effect

 Please note that monthly interest pay-outs are for non-cumulative FDs.
 For cumulative FDs, the interest pay-outs happen on a quarterly, annually or at the time of maturity.

-Online FD ROI Calculators to Calculate FD Interest Properly
+Online FD ROI Calculators may Help Calculate FD Interest Properly

 Manual FD interest calculations can be taxing and may leave room for errors.
 As an alternative, you can use an online Fixed Deposit ROI Calculator.
 An FD calculator helps you calculate the interest along with the maturity amount in a matter of seconds.
 All you need to do is enter the details of your FD, including deposit amount, tenure, and interest rate.
 Once done, you will be able to check your FD returns.